no1s1labs/no1s1/README.md

 ## Code

 This repo contains code for the no1s1 prototype.
-It is structured into folders containing code related to the different technical aspects of the prototype.
-Please read the README files inside the respective folders for further documentation.
+It is structured into folders related to the different technical aspects of the prototype.
+Please read the README files inside the folders for further documentation.

 ```none
 ../no1s1